Sjors/nado-book/basics/address.md

 When you send Bitcoin to someone, you're creating a transaction that has a lot of inputs and an output, and the output specifies who can spend it.
 In theory, you could say anybody could spend it, but that's not a good idea.
 So what you do is put a constraint on it.
 And the very first version of that constraint was that whoever had the public key could spend the coins.
 This is called a Pay-to-Public-Key (P2PK).

-In the past, it was possible to send Bitcoin to people’s IP addresses, [although it hasn’t been a feature since 2012](https://en.bitcoin.it/wiki/IP_transaction).
+In the past, it was possible to send Bitcoin to people’s IP addresses, although it hasn’t been a feature^[<https://en.bitcoin.it/wiki/IP_transaction>] since 2012.
 When this was possible, you could connect to someone's IP address and ask for a public key, and the person would give you the public key, which is where you sent the bitcoins.
 The specifics of it aren't entirely clear, but it makes sense, because before that, you had all these peer-to-peer applications, and they were generally very direct.
 So with Napster or Kazaa, you'd connect to other people and download things from them.

 With Bitcoin, you connect to other peers, but nowadays you just connect to random peers.
 Perhaps in the beginning the idea might have been to connect to peers you know, and then you might as well do transactions with them.
 But right now, you don't really do transactions with the peers you're directly connected to.
 At least not on Bitcoin on-chain.